 This course is designed to prepare the graduate student to analyze continuous data and interpret results using methods of linear regression and analysis of variance (ANOVA).
 The major topics to be covered include simple and multiple linear regression model specification and assumptions, specification of covariates, confounding and interactive factors, model building, transformations, ANOVA model specification and assumptions, analysis of covariance (ANCOVA), multiple comparisons and methods of adjustment, fixed and random effect specification, nested and repeated measures designs and models, and diagnostic methods to assess model assumptions.
 Interpretation of subsequent analysis results will be stressed.
 Concepts will be explored through critical review of the biomedical and public health literature, class exercises, an exam, and a data analysis project.
 Statistical analysis software, SAS (SAS Institute Inc., Cary, NC, USA.), will be used to implement analysis methods.

-The course is intended for graduate students and health professionals who will be actively involved in the analysis and interpretation of biomedical research or public health studies.
+professionals who will be actively involved in the analysis and interpretation of biomedical research or public health studies.